2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 Luxury

 Pullman Lima Miraflores: This luxurious, modern hotel features upscale rooms, 24-hour restaurant and bar, and a prime location near the beach (plus top-notch amenities and service).
 There’s also a rooftop social spot with pool and bar, beautiful ocean views, and on-site fitness centre.
 Breakfast is often included.
+If you want a lux stay and are travelling with children, this hotel won’t disappoint.
 Google Rating: 4.7/5

 San Isidro Lima Peru Hotels